shanmuga-priya-tech/netflix-gpt/README.md

     - trending
     - top rated
     - upcoming
-- GPT USAGE:

-  - search bar page
+# GEMINI AI IN SEARCH BAR:

-    - got result using openai api
+- build a movie rcommendation sysytem using Gemni AI api

   - searched those results to get data of the movies in tmdb api
   - created a state and action to store these results in movie slice.
   - search container
-    - using the result from store
+    - displayed the tmdb ai fetched movie results in cards.

 - implemented a multiple language feature(eng,tam,hindi)
 - memoization.